 Many consumers might not realize that it’s quite common for larger conglomerates to acquire other watch brands.
 Like many brands in the watch industry, Orient is owned by a larger group but is produced and marketed as its own brand.
 If you’d like to learn more about the industry’s most prominent watch groups, click here.
 You may be surprised how many watch brands are owned by other companies.

 Before you make your purchase, you need to be aware of the brand’s repair and warranty policies.
 According to the Orient website, the company will repair a defective watch for one year from the original purchase date “If the ORIENT specified in this guarantee experiences a failure under normal use and service resulting from any defects in material or workmanship.”

 Orient specifies that the following will void the guarantee during the following cases: Failure resulting from misuse or carelessness; Failure caused by fire, earthquake, and other disasters; Failure resulting from an improper repair and modification; and The guarantee booklet is not submitted with the watch to be repaired or the information listed on it is incorrect or invalid.”
 For more information, you can view the warranty policy here.

 Here’s a short video by Orient that describes their watchmaking process and shows one of the brand’s production plants.

 We hope you learned a thing or two about Orient in this article.
-This company not only produces reliable watches but also keeps on improving designs and styles while staying true to its roots.
+This company produces reliable watches and keeps on improving designs and styles while staying true to its roots.

-The collections are very wide, so if you’d like to know more about the watches, we suggest you either explore their websites further or visit actual stores so you can try the watches on.
+The collections are extensive, so if you’d like to know more about the watches, we suggest you either explore their websites further or visit actual stores so you can try the watches on.
 Reading forums frequented by watch collectors and experts, such as the ones we mentioned above, will surely be very helpful, too.